-Mr Peter McDevitt: Self Help Africa
+Treasurer and Company Secretary - Mr Peter McDevitt: Self Help Africa

 Peter McDevitt is Chief Finance and Operations Officer with Self Help Africa having joined the organisation in 2009.
 He is a Fellow of the Institute of Chartered Accountants and has 18 years’ experience working at senior management level in international NGOs.
 Prior to joining Self Help Africa, Peter worked as Head of Internal Audit and subsequently Chief Financial Officer in GOAL.
 He also undertook interim country management roles in GOAL including Malawi, Zimbabwe, Sierra Leone and Afghanistan.
 Peter has served as Chair of Show Racism the Red Card, Treasurer of the Carmichael Centre and as a member of the Audit and Finance Committee of Clúid, one of Ireland’s leading social housing agencies.
 He has also worked in senior financial management roles with ESB International and in the financial services sector with FTI.